menzenski/python-tools/README.md

-# python-tools
+# Python Tools

-Python tools for Russian (and other Slavic) corpus linguistics
+This repository contains Python tools for corpus linguistics in Russian (and possibly other languages).

+### License

+Unless otherwise indicated, everything here is shared under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).